 Wednesday Morning Volunteers - 10.00 am - 12.00 noon

-Sign on in the big greenhouse where a list of urgent jobs is always available.
+Sign on in the big greenhouse, near the Dorothy Fox Education Centre, where a list of urgent jobs is always available.

 Please wear appropriate clothing for the weather, including sturdy footwear and gardening gloves.
 Volunteers may also wish to bring a flask and a snack for a short break around 11am.